WebAssembly/gc/proposals/gc/Post-MVP.md

 The MVP does not support any type parameters for types or functions (also known as _parametric polymorphism_ or _generics_).
 The only feasible ways to compile source-level polymorphism to the MVP are:

-1. via type specialisation and code duplication (also known as _monomorphisation_),
+1. via type specialisation and code duplication (also known as _monomorphization_),
 2. by using a _uniform representation_ (e.g., `anyref`) for all values passed to polymorphic definitions

 Both methods have severe limitations:

-1. Monomorphisation is only feasible for 2nd-class polymorphism, where use-def relations are statically known.
+1. Monomorphization is only feasible for 2nd-class polymorphism, where use-def relations are statically known.
 That excludes features like polymorphic methods, polymorphic closures, existential types, GADTs, first-class modules, and other type system features present in many languages.
-Monomorphisation with such features would require a whole-program analysis and defunctionalisation of polymorphism, which is both complex, more costly at runtime, and giving up on separate compilation and linking.
+Monomorphization with such features would require a whole-program analysis and defunctionalisation of polymorphism, which is both complex, more costly at runtime, and giving up on separate compilation and linking.
 Furthermore, there are features like polymorphic recursion for which even that isn't possible.

   For example, the visitor pattern in object-oriented programming requires an `accept` method in every traversable object.
 In order to enable traversals with varying result types, a visitor, and hence the corresponding`accept` methods, ought to be generic:
   ```
   accept<T>(visitor : Visitor<T>) : T
   ```
-  In languages limited by monomorphisation, such as C++, this pattern typically cannot be expressed and requires cumbersome workarounds (in C++ terminology, template virtual methods are not allowed).
+  In languages limited by monomorphization, such as C++, this pattern typically cannot be expressed and requires cumbersome workarounds (in C++ terminology, template virtual methods are not allowed).

   To demonstrate polymorphic recursion, here is a (contrived but simple) OCaml example due to @gasche, tweaked to show that such recursion can imply instantiating other functions and concrete data types at a statically unbounded number of types:
   ```